viklund/FEGA-onboarding/README.md

 ## How do I start?

-OPTION 1: The [ELIXIR Federated Human Data Community (FHD)](https://elixir-europe.org/communities/human-data) provides a framework for the secure submission, archival, dissemination, and analysis of sensitive human data across Europe, and wider.
-Join us!
+The [ELIXIR Federated Human Data Community (FHD)](https://elixir-europe.org/communities/human-data) provides a framework for the secure submission, archival, dissemination, and analysis of sensitive human data across Europe, and wider.
+All Federated EGA communications are sent through the following two entry points, join us!
-  - Join the ELIXIR Federated Human Data Community mailing list ([here](https://elixir-europe.org/intranet/join-groups), select "Human Data")
-  - Attend the ELIXIR Federated Human Data Community Calls ([agenda](https://docs.google.com/document/d/10OwVvHbJ7i1gI1Iw4zmVsOs8kDrG077Y52juehiFcmU/edit))

-OPTION 2: There are two entry points for the [ELIXIR Federated Human Data Community (FHD)](https://elixir-europe.org/communities/human-data).

 | Entry point | Information |
 | ----------- | ----------- |